 “Kay, I’ll talk to you in a bit.”
 She hung up.

 The store was an ugly, grey rectangle with a black tar roof, nestled against the woods.
-Four milky windows stared blankly through cataracts of sun-bleached advertisements for Hollie Hobby dolls, collectable kitchenware, and hobby paint.
+Four milky windows stared blankly through cataracts of sun-bleached advertisements for Hollie Hobby dolls, collectible kitchenware, and hobby paint.
 A fourth sign proudly declared: Pet Rocks Sold Here!!

 Adriana’s boots crunched over gravel as she approached.
 The entrance door was flimsy glass, riddled with cracks and mummified with ages of disintegrating packing tape.
 Dozens of bits of paper, the torn corners of old paper flyers taped to the glass, obscured the view into the store.
 These were probably adverts once, for bake sales or free kittens, long since ripped away.